 Russell Copenharve was born in 1951 and joined the Arts of Life in 2012.
 He is a prolific painter who frequently makes small series of themed paintings before embarking on a new theme.
-Though themes may vary, the design principle of movement prevails throughout.
-This is most often portrayed with the element of water in his representational paintings.
+Though themes may vary, the design principle of movement shines throughout.
+Motion is portrayed in his landscape paintings through the element of water.
 In his abstract works, lines and shapes create directional forces that precipitate movement.

-Copenharve’s artwork is unified with an energetic and saturated color palette that creates tension through the juxtaposition of warm and cool tones.
+Copenharve’s saturated color palettes create tension through the juxtaposition of disparate hues that vibrate in tandem.
 These values permeate his work in unexpected ways, portraying nuances of shifting light.